TheNextLvlTheNextLvl

 To import a world with a specific generator, you can use the following command:

-/world import "My World" generator TheGeneratorPlugin
+/world import example:world generator TheGeneratorPlugin

 Last updated on